Global recession warning as World Bank cuts economic forecast

 Tackling rising prices

-The aim is to tackle the cost-of-living crisis that millions are suffering, but it has also stifled business investments, and the report warned that more companies were struggling with their debts.
+Higher inflation is one of the main reasons that the global economy is struggling.
+Global food and energy prices jumped last year as the war in Ukraine led to reduced crop supplies and pushed the West to move away from Russian fossil fuels.

-Food and energy have been two of the biggest contributors to inflation, which could become more "persistent".
+The World Bank said it expected the global pace of price rises to slow from 7.6% in 2022 to 5.2% this year, as those pressures ease.

-The World Bank said it expected the global pace of price rises to slow from 7.6% to 5.2% this year.
-However, that would remain significantly higher than the 2% rate many central banks work towards.
+While some "prices spikes are possible". the bank said it expected energy prices to fall in general.
+It pointed to an increase in global production and lower demand in Europe, where an energy crisis has led businesses and households to reduce their use of gas.

-Central banks including the US Federal Reserve and the Bank of England are trying to navigate a delicate path to curb inflation while not tipping their economies into recession.
+Crop prices are also forecast to fall by 5% this year although they will still be significantly higher than they were a few years ago, having risen by 13% in 2022.

-Energy prices are "expected to ease" in 2023, the Bank said, thanks to an increase in global production and less demand in Europe, where an energy crisis has led businesses and households to reduce their use of gas.
+Despite those developments, inflation is expected to remain well above the 2% rate typically considered healthy.

-Crop prices are forecast to fall 5% this year but they will still be significantly higher than they were a few years ago, having risen by 13% in 2022.
+Central banks in dozens of countries, including the US and the UK, have been raising interest rates in response to the problem, aiming to cool their economies and ease the pressures pushing up prices.